Can you point to any particular book and say it made a significant impact on your preaching?

 Everyone loves a good story because they’re compelling and easy to remember.

-Preaching: The Art of Narrative Exposition by Calvin Miller does an excellent job of breaking down the art of story telling in preaching from a master story-teller.
+Preaching: The Art of Narrative Exposition by Calvin Miller does an excellent job of breaking down the art of storytelling in preaching from a master storyteller.

 This book will teach you what most Bible colleges don’t: how you interact and build a relationship, a rapport with the congregation.